hrgdavor/jsx6/README.md

 - Can be built by pure(full-speed) [esbuid](https://esbuild.github.io/) without any plugins.

-- Supports observables and promises out of the box (probably will also support signals)
+- Supports observables and promises out of the box

+- if there is a popular standalone signals lib will consider integrating

 ## WILL NOT